Medical Schools That Don’t Require MCAT

 The Icahn School of Medicine at Mount Sinai in New York City offers a unique FlexMed program named after Donald and Vera Blinken.
 The program attracts students from diverse academic majors.

-Admission decisions are made holistically, taking into consideration standardized test scores, letters of recommendation, work history, and scholarly accomplishments.
+Admission decisions are made holistically, and consider standardized test scores, letters of recommendation, work history, and scholarly accomplishments.
 The MCAT is not required.
 Students apply and receive a decision letter in the last semester of their sophomore year.

-EAP and joined BS/MD programs allow the students to skip the MCAT.
+Early Assurance Programs (EAPs) and joined BS/MD programs also allow prospective students to skip the MCAT.

-Students who want to skip MCAT can apply for Early assurance programs (EAP), after completion of their college.
+Students who want to skip MCAT can apply for an EAP, upon their completion of college.
 This can act as a fast track into medical school.

-For understanding, Tufts University in Boston provides an Early Assurance Program that doesn’t require MCAT scores.
-But students must have an overall 3.5 GPA, 3.5 in required science classes along with a combined score above 1300 on the SAT reading and math sections or an ACT composite score higher than 30.
+Tufts University in Boston provides an Early Assurance Program that doesn’t require MCAT scores.
+However, students must have an overall 3.5 GPA.
+Specifically, they must have a 3.5 GPA in required science classes, along with a combined score above 1300 on the SAT reading and math sections, or an ACT composite score higher than 30.

 Tufts University also offers an Early Assurance Program without MCAT requirements for undergraduates interested in the Maine Track for MDs.

-Graduates are encouraged to practice primary care in less-affluent parts of the state.
-Here are the few lists of colleges providing EAP’s:
+Graduates of these programs are encouraged to practice primary care in less-affluent parts of the state.
+Here is a more comprehensive list of colleges providing EAPs:

-There is no short-cut to attaining knowledge.
-Skipping MCAT does not shorten or decrease the competency of the coursework.
-Students need to go through a similar stringent regime to earn a medical degree and practice the same.
+There is no short-cut to attaining knowledge, or a medical degree.
+Skipping the MCAT does not shorten or decrease the competency of the coursework.
+Students must endure a similar stringent regime to earn, and eventually practice with, a medical degree.